How to install Netstat on CentOS 8

 Conclusion

 That’s All.
-You now have learned how to get back netstat command and use it on your CentOS 8
+You now have learned how to get back the netstat command and use it on your CentOS 8